 An evolving system overview

-Between 2012 and 2016 I was in a team building software, as a service, that was made up of a lot of interconnected, independent, components.
+Between 2012 and 2016 I was in a team building software, as a service, that was made up of a lot of separate interconnected components (services, if you will).
 While we documented each component independently we also maintained a system overview which we named “Architecture Overview (Past, Present & Future)”.
 This was a high level diagram of the system illustrating all its components and whether they talked to each other in a synchronous or asynchronous fashion.

 A grey box is an outside system not owned or maintained by the team.
 All the other small boxes are components.
 Those that are connected a single arrow communicate synchronously those that are connected via a small “pipe” (topic) and a “stack of documents” (queue) communicate asynchronously.
 The big background boxes denotes domains which was also, mostly, the equivalent of a team.